 - Trustworthy and well-established VPN provider with a good track record

 - Located in a safe privacy jurisdiction (outside of Five Eyes countries, such as the US and UK) to keep your data safe

 Now let’s check out the top performers.

-1. NordVPN – Best all-around VPN for Windows
+NordVPN – Best VPN for Windows in 2022

 |Logs||No logs (audited)|